dash-project/pydash/README.md

 # pydash

+## Overview

-We will provide Python bindings for DASH by exposing DASH datatypes to Python.
+Python bindings for DASH by exposing DASH datatypes to Python.
+Soon, you will be able to do all your fancy Python things with the power of DASH.

 ## Extending Python with C or C++ using Python API